Deputy CM Ajit Dada Pawar to flag off ET Expo & Automotive Electronics & Testing Show in Feb in Pune - www.lokmattimes.com

 Deputy CM Ajit Dada Pawar to flag off ET Expo & Automotive Electronics & Testing Show in Feb in Pune

-Pune (Maharashtra) [India], January 30: Pune, recognized as the Electronics Hub and Motor City of India, is set to ...
+PNN Pune (Maharashtra) [India], January 30: Pune, recognized as the Electronics Hub and Motor City of India, is set ...

 Organized by Vaarta Trade Fairs India Pvt.
 Ltd. in association with the All India Electronics Association (AIEA) and supported by key industry bodies like the Semiconductor Association Pune, Luminaries Accessories & Component Manufacturers Association, and AESA, the event aims to drive innovation and collaboration in Western India's growing electronics and automotive sectors.